The Unfortunate Result of Spare Time: Background

-Much more than on the album Diamonds in the Coal, Paul Smith's bass is well represented and better animated on The Unfortunate Result of Spare Time.
-Also, there is a definite expansion of Pete Palladino's vocal range and style than on previous recordings.
-Palladino also came up with the concept and played a part designing the cover and artwork of the album, which features a bored-looking boy leaning against the doorjamb of a tenement.
-The kid was, in fact, the son of a friend of Pete's named Jimmy Ray Burgess, and art designer is a role that Palladino would play on all future Badlee releases.
+There is a definite expansion of Pete Palladino's vocal range and style than on previous recordings.
+Palladino also came up with the concept and played a part designing the cover and artwork of the album, which features a boy leaning against the doorjamb of a tenement.
+The kid was the son of a friend of Pete's named Jimmy Lee Burgess, and art designer is a role that Palladino would play on all future Badlee releases.

 What is not present is the continuance of the Badlees "roots rock" development that was started with the debut EP and enhanced with the song "Diamonds in the Coal".
-While there is something definitively Pennsylvanian about those past efforts, there is nothing that truly tied The Unfortunate Result of Spare Time geographically to its place of origin.
 There were also other elements that deviated from the foundation the Badlees had built through Diamonds.
 Being that most of material was written live, Mike Naydock played a smaller role on this album, only co-writing three songs.
 In fact, Alexander only took partial credit for one song, with the rest being credited to simply "The Badlees".

 The album was also a costly enterprise, not only because they took off so much time from touring to produce it, but also because Pyers was paid for his services (in the role that Alexander usually filled himself) and the album was mixed at a top-notch studio, Dajhelon Recording, in Rochester, New York.
-The "unfortunate result" was the fact that the album was not the great leap forward that the band had hoped for, but more like a "side step" (a term used by both Feltenberger and Selders in separate interviews).
+The "unfortunate result" was that the album was not the great leap forward that the band had hoped for, but more like a "side step" (a term used by both Feltenberger and Selders in separate interviews).